-Do You Need A Passport For Domestic U.S. Flights?
-Surprisingly, Yes — For These States Only
+You'll Need A Passport For Domestic U.S. Flights In 2018 If You're Flying From These States

 Travel ID laws are changing in the U.S., everyone.
 Even if you have a state-issued driver's license or ID, it might not count as a "real ID" when flying across state lines come Jan.
 22, 2018.
 Don't you just love when TSA rules change?
 Before you start your panicked Google search — something along the lines of "Do you need a passport for U.S. domestic flights?" — here's everything you need to know about the pending ID situation at certain airports.
 (Pro tip: You should probably just go ahead and renew your passport now if it's expired or will be soon.)